-Resource Proposed Action Alternative No Action rtooodroo 1 Toposou Addon Alternative Alternative Safety Short-term, negligible, adverse impacts to safety as a Long-term, minor, result of construction, renovation, and demolition activities adverse impacts on that would present increased risk to workers.
+Resource Proposed Action Alternative No Action Alternative Safety Short-term, negligible, adverse impacts to safety as a Long-term, minor, result of construction, renovation, and demolition activities adverse impacts on that would present increased risk to workers.
 Long-term, traffic and safety would minor, beneficial impacts are anticipated on safety and be expected. traffic flow.
 Air Quality Short- and long-term, negligible to minor, adverse impacts No change from the would occur during construction and operations. existing condition.
 Noise Short-term, minor, adverse impacts would occur on some No change from the nearby sensitive receptors during construction. existing condition.
 Land Use Although some project types may differ from the existing Continued land use land use category at their proposed location, land uses deficiencies and long- would generally be considered compatible.
 Long-term, term, minor to moderate, minor, adverse, and moderate, beneficial impacts on land adverse impacts on land use would be expected overall. use would be expected.
 Geological Short- and long-term, negligible to minor impacts on soils, No change from the Resources topography, and geology associated with ground existing condition. disturbances and compaction.
 Water Short- and long-term, negligible, adverse impacts on water No change from the Resources resources from increases in stormwater runoff and existing condition. subsequent erosion and sedimentation associated with construction and a net increase in impervious surfaces.
 Biological Short- and long-term, minor, adverse impacts on biological No change from the Resources resources from construction and demolition due to existing condition. temporary and permanent soil and vegetation disturbance and permanent loss of potential suitable habitat.
 No cumulative effects on federal or state-listed species are anticipated.
 Transportation Short-term, minor, adverse impacts due to construction Continued long-term, and activities and long-term, minor to moderate, beneficial minor to moderate, Circulation impacts on transportation and circulation in the vicinity of adverse impacts on the installation from roadway and inspection transportation and enhancements. circulation.
 Visual Short-term, minor, adverse impacts on visual resources No change from the Resources from the temporary presence of construction equipment, existing condition. introduction of new pavement, and the demolition and construction of new buildings.
 No long-term impacts are anticipated.
 Cultural No cumulative impacts on any previously identified No change from the Resources archaeological or architectural resources have been existing condition. identified.
 No NRHP-eligible buildings are proposed for demolition, no archaeological sites would be adversely affected, and no known traditional cultural properties or Native American sacred sites are known to occur within the project area.
-Environmental No disproportionate impacts on minority or low-income No change from the Justice populations, nor environmental health or safety risks to existing condition. children.
-Hazardous Short-term, negligible to minor, adverse impacts as a No change from the Materials and result of use and storage of hazardous materials and existing condition.
-Wastes, Toxic petroleum products, as well as the generation of Substances hazardous wastes during construction activities.
+Environmental Justice No disproportionate impacts on minority or low-income populations, nor environmental health or safety risks to children.
+No change from the existing condition.
+Hazardous Materials and Wastes, Toxic Substances Short-term, negligible to minor, adverse impacts as a result of use and storage of hazardous materials and petroleum products, as well as the generation of hazardous wastes during construction activities.
+No change from the existing condition.